Stopwolf/awesome-differential-privacy/README.md

 * [Papers](#papers)

 ## Books
 * [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf) - Book from creators of Differential Privacy, Cynthia Dwork and Aaron Roth.
-Wouldn't recommend as an introductory resource.
+Wouldn't recommend as an introductory resource though.
 * [Programming Differential Privacy](https://programming-dp.com/) - Book by Joseph P. Near  and  Chiké Abuah.
 Created for a course at University of Vermont.
 Full of examples and Python code.
 * [Differential Privacy: A Primer for a Non-Technical Audience](https://salil.seas.harvard.edu/files/salil/files/differential_privacy_primer_nontechnical_audience.pdf) - Book by Wood et al. (including Kobbi Nissim), also analyzes legal aspects.
 ## Courses
 * [CS 860 - Algorithms for Private Data Analysis](http://www.gautamkamath.com/CS860-fa2020.html) - Course taught by Gautam Kamath at University of Waterloo.
-Course has lecture videos (as a [YouTube playlist](https://www.youtube.com/playlist?list=PLmd_zeMNzSvRRNpoEWkVo6QY_6rR3SHjp)), lecture notes and additional reading.
+Course has lecture videos (as a [YouTube playlist](https://www.youtube.com/playlist?list=PLmd_zeMNzSvRRNpoEWkVo6QY_6rR3SHjp)), lecture notes and additional readings.
 More theoretical, but an **excellent introductory** course to Differential Privacy.
 * [CS211: Data Privacy](https://jnear.github.io/cs211-data-privacy/) - Course taught by Joe Near and Protiva Sen at University of Vermont.
 Exclusively lecture slides (no videos), homework and weekly assignments via Jupyter Notebooks.
 * [Privacy Preserving Machine Learning](http://researchers.lille.inria.fr/abellet/teaching/private_machine_learning_course.html) - Course taught by Aurélien Bellet at University of Lille.
 Exclusively lecture slides (no videos), practical sessions in Jupyter Notebooks.
 Definitely more of an advanced course.